sirpdboy/luci-app-eqosplus/README.md

 Please read this page carefully, which includes precautions and instructions on how to use it.

+## Enhanced version of EQOS with timed speed limit and added features such as timed limit.

 ### Method for downloading source code:

  ```Brach